 M.E. affects an estimated one in every 100 secondary school children in the UK aged between 11 and 16 years, from all social classes and ethnic groups and is the biggest cause of long-term school absence.
 However, M.E. does not just affect teenagers.
 The youngest child diagnosed was aged two.

 Teaching and supporting a child with this complex condition can be challenging.
 However, the outlook for young people with M.E. is good and most will improve.

 Accepting the limitations of M.E. and setting realistic targets will help your pupil and their family cope with the demands imposed by M.E.

 It’s important to remember that children may struggle to keep up with school work and their attendance may fluctuate.
 This can lead to misunderstandings which, in rare cases, may escalate to the point where child protection proceedings are initiated.
 This can be avoided by learning about M.E. and its potential impact.

-Action for M.E. and the Association of Young People with M.E.
-(AYME) jointly publish a booklet, Your child and M.E., which features contributions from children about what it feels like to have M.E.
+Action for M.E. has produced a booklet, Your child and M.E., which features contributions from children about what it feels like to have M.E.
 Comments include:

 “All my senses are hypersensitive.
 And noise is painful and bright lights hurt my eyes.”

 “I can’t concentrate on any kind of reading, writing or watching television for more than ten minutes.”

 “I sleep all day and am awake all night.
 I try to sleep, but the inside of my head just goes round and round.”